humblerookie/binance-ninja/README.md

 # Binance Ninja

-Binance Ninja is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
+Binance Ninja is a [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html) project targeting Android, iOS, Desktop.
 It enables you to get notifications for P2P orders on Binance.

 You can set filters, and It’ll alert you when any order satisfies the filter criteria.

-## Get it
+## Download the App

 <a href='https://play.google.com/store/apps/details?id=dev.anvith.binanceninja&pcampaignid=github'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width="200px"/></a>